thoughtbot/proteus-middleman/README.md

 [![thoughtbot](http://images.thoughtbot.com/bourbon/thoughtbot-logo.svg)](http://thoughtbot.com)

-Proteus Middleman is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
+thoughtbot Middleman Starter is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
 Thank you to all of [the contributors](https://github.com/thoughtbot/proteus-middleman/contributors)!

 ## License

-Copyright © 2014–2015 [thoughtbot, inc](http://thoughtbot.com).
-Proteus Middleman is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).
+Copyright © 2014–2015 [thoughtbot, inc](http://thoughtbot.com). thoughtbot Middleman Starter is free software, and may be redistributed under the terms specified in the [license](https://github.com/thoughtbot/bourbon/blob/master/LICENSE.md).